buhowski/react-typescript/public/text-data/cinema/HeShe/HeSheEN.md

 *Under Construction …*

-The author is looking for resources and time to bring these ideas to life.
-If you know where or how to get support — let me know!
+I'm looking for resources and time to bring these ideas to life.
+If you know where to find support — write to me!